credential-handler/chapi.io/developers/verifiers/multicredentials.md

 First, visit the [playground's Verifier section](https://playground.chapi.io/verifier).

-2. Click each of the VCs you loaded into your wallet (i.e. "Alumni", "JFF x vc-edu PF2", and "Permanent Resident" for example).
+Select the VCs you loaded into your wallet (i.e. "Alumni", "JFF x vc-edu PF3", and "Permanent Resident").

 ![Select multiple credentials to submit them for verification.](select-multiple-credentials.jpg)